allentown521/saladict-desktop-docs/vitepress/en/privacy.md

 ## Contact Us

-If you have any questions or suggestions about our privacy policy, please contact us at <a href="mailto:product@aichatone.com">product@aichatone.com</a>.
+If you have any questions or suggestions about our privacy policy, please contact us at <a href="mailto: product@saladict.net"> product@saladict.net</a>.

 Last updated: 2025/01/14 14:35